tecnomod-um/oquare-kg/framework/characteristics.md

 # The OQuaRE KG quality characteristics

-The OQuaRE KG framework includes 4 characteristics: accessibility, representational, structural, contextual.
+The OQuaRE KG framework includes 5 characteristics: structural, functional adequacy, compatibility, transferability and operability.

-### Accessibility
-Accessibility is the extent to which data are available or easily and quickly retrievable [^1].

-### Representational
-Captures aspects related to the design of the data [^2].

 ### Structural
 The structural dimension accounts for the intrinsic design and structure of the knowledge graph, independent of the user's specific context.

+### Functional adequacy
+Functional adequacy refers to the capability of the knowledge graph to provide concrete functions. [^1]

+### Compatibility
+The ability of two or more software components to exchange information and/or to perform their required functions while sharing the same hardware or software environment. [^1]

+### Transferability
+The degree to which the software product can be transferred from one environment to another.[^1]

-###	Contextual
+### Operability
-Are those dimensions that highly depend on the context of the task at hand [^2].

-[^1]: Wang, R. Y., & Strong, D. M. (1996).
-Beyond Accuracy: What Data Quality Means to Data Consumers.
-Journal of Management Information Systems, 12(4), 5-33.[https://doi.org/10.1080/07421222.1996.11518099](https://doi.org/10.1080/07421222.1996.11518099)

-[^2]: Zaveri, A., Rula, A., Maurino, A., Pietrobon, R., Lehmann, J., & Auer, S. (2016).
-Quality assessment for Linked Data: A Survey.
-Semantic Web, 7(1), 63-93.[https://doi.org/10.3233/SW-150175](https://doi.org/10.3233/SW-150175)
+Effort needed for use, and on the individual assessment of such use, by a stated or implied set of users. [^1]

+[^1]: Duque-Ramos, A., Fernández-Breis, J. T., Stevens, R., & Aussenac-Gilles, N. (2011).
+OQuaRE: A SQuaRE-based Approach for Evaluating the Quality of Ontologies.
+Journal of Research and Practice in Information Technology, 43(2).